Internal Medicine — Program Information

 Accreditation

-As leadership in the KBIM, we are committed to continuing to maintain high standards in all aspects of our training program.
 We believe that Canadian accreditation is an excellent way to hold ourselves accountable to those high standards and we are fully committed to achieving it.

-In our effort to receive accreditation we are fully committed to improving the program for every resident, from R1 to R5.
+We are fully committed to improving the program for every resident, from R1 to R5.
 We believe that this is the biggest value that accreditation brings, an improvement in the program and recognition of the program as a whole.